 Racers will travel in teams of two and must be together at all times.
 Teams must follow the pre-determined race course dictated at the Mandatory Racer Meeting.
 Racers failing to do so will be disqualified.

 Racers must start and finish with all their gear.
 All gear should be marked with Racer or Team name.
 Gear left on course will result in a disqualification.
-The top 5 teams in each category (Men, Women, Coed) will have their gear checked at the finish.
+The top 5 teams in each category (Men, Women, Coed), and other teams chosen at random will have their gear checked at the finish.

 This is a self-supported race.
 Racers will be disqualified if they accept outside support.
 If racers lose their equipment, they cannot rely on other racers or organizers and volunteers to find it.
 They must find it themselves, or quit the race.

-Each team must carry survival gear and be prepared at all times for an unexpected situation – which would require a 24-hour bivouac.
+Each team is required to carry survival gear and be prepared at all times for an unexpected situation – which could require a 24-hour bivouac.
 This means teams must carry enough equipment and supplies to spend an unsupported winter night in the backcountry.
 Each team will be required to carry a 2-person shelter – not a bivy sack!.
 Racers in a situation that prevents them from continuing are strongly advised to stay where they are and use the shelter until support arrives.

 Racers must pack out all garbage.
-Any litter found on the course (energy bar wrappers, gel bottles/packets, etc.) that can be directly traced to a team will automatically disqualify that team.
+Teams found to litter on the course (energy bar wrappers, gel bottles/packets, etc.) will be automatically disqualified.

 Ski retention devices are required on Aspen Mountain.
 Judges will check for ski retention devices at the entrance to the Aspen Ski Company property.

-The Event Director, Equipment Judges, Snow Safety Director, Medical Director or other qualified race staff will have the ability to disqualify teams they consider disrespectful, unprepared, improperly equipped or in unsafe condition including physical and mental health.
+The Race Co.
+Directors, Equipment Judges, Snow Safety Director, Medical Director or other qualified race staff will have the ability to disqualify teams they consider disrespectful, unprepared, improperly equipped or in unsafe condition including physical and mental health.

 The course is in no way patrolled or reviewed for snow safety or avalanche danger before the race.
 When racers are on the course, they are there at their own risk.